Moonbear2001/Personal-Website/dev_notes.md

 - set up render and netlify to pull from dev branch

-- crop pictures so that they fit nicely
+DONE crop pictures so that they fit nicely
-- remove bg on some pics
+DONE remove bg on some pics

 - make pictures links

 - plan long term solution for resume.json